mayravherman/mayrav.design/content/projects/sg-insights/index.md

 ### My Role

-This project 6-week project was unusual in that we didn't have a product person assigned to our team.
+This 6-week project was unusual in that we didn't have a product person assigned to our team.
 From EPIC, it was me and Andrew Peters, the Director of Design.
 Phil Peterson from Shotgun was the project lead.
 We also collaborated with a few members from the Street Team.
 It was mostly remote but we had meetings on-site once a week.

 ### Challenge